skhabiri/skhabiri.github.io/_posts/2020-08-17-A Data Science API For Spotify Web Applications.md

+### Unit testing
+In addition to _api_ subpackage that includes all the production modules there is another subpackage named _tests_ that contains unit test modules for test automation.
+Those test modules do not provide a 100% coverage and can be expanded to cover more functionalities.

 ### Deploy the app to Heroku
 When deploying to the cloud we usually need a process file to instruct how to run the app.
 It is something like `web: uvicorn --host 0.0.0.0 --port $PORT appdir.main:app`.
 For simple apps, Heroku platform automatically detects the language and creates a default web process type to boot the application server.
 To deploy the app to Heroku after committing all the changes, login to Heroku, create an app name, and create a heroku remote, and push the code to heroku remote
 ```